jwymandev/qcard/README.md

 To deploy this feature:

-1. Run the migration script: `./update-schema-and-migrate.sh`
+1. Run the enhanced migration script: `./update-schema-and-migrate-enhanced.sh`
 2. The script will:
    - Update the Prisma schema with questionnaire models
+   - Detect the correct database URL for your environment
    - Create and apply the database migration
    - Restore temporarily disabled components
    - Verify the build passes with the new schema

 3. After running the migration, the feature will be fully functional

+For detailed instructions on running migrations, see [MIGRATION_README.md](MIGRATION_README.md)

+If you encounter any issues with database URLs during migration, refer to [QUESTIONNAIRE_MIGRATION_FIX.md](QUESTIONNAIRE_MIGRATION_FIX.md)

 ### Using Questionnaires